 Make sure you have working internet on your Linux machine by firing up a web browser and surfing some websites before proceeding; if you’re struggling to get internet definitely check out the techsupport subreddit for troubleshooting ideas.
 Apologies in advance if this starts off a bit slow, I’ll be going into much more step-by-step detail than usual so those with no Linux experience can follow along.
-Please note that CHIRP is included in HamPi, which might be a better solution than my guide for some Raspberry Pi users.
+Please note that CHIRP is included in Build-a-pi and HamPi, which might be better solutions than my guide for some Raspberry Pi users.

 Initial CHIRP Installation